Showing posts with label the Quadrinity Process. Show all posts

 The Stray Dog*

-This small group of men and women were mostly members of the Russian elite.
-Eventually they found their way to Le Prieuré in Fontainebleau-Avon, an abandoned French convent which had been the chateau of Louis XIV's secret wife, Madame de Maintenon, until a previous revolution had impoverished its aristocratic owner.
+This small group of men and women was mostly members of the Russian elite.
+Eventually, they found their way to Le Prieuré in Fontainebleau-Avon.
+This abandoned French convent had been the chateau of Louis XIV's secret wife, Madame de Maintenon, until a previous revolution had impoverished its aristocratic owner.
 Then the first major global conflict created an opportunity for a homeless group of exiles to set up an esoteric school in what was, from all accounts, a mammoth fixer-upper.

 I meet “The Work.”

-There are also the anecdotal memoirs of students plus extensive transcripts of his talks.
-The writings of men and women (both genders are represented, but men far outnumber women) who stand in the lineage of Fourth Way teachers, purport to transmit Gurdjieff’s teaching as well as claiming authority to speak in their voice.
-And finally there are extensive writings of people who describe their own experiences and interpretations of his teachings.
-These vary widely from memoir, metaphysical speculation to hagiography.
-Each of these kinds of writing have to be treated differently.
+There are also the anecdotal memoirs of students, plus extensive transcripts of his talks.
+The writings of men and women (both genders are represented, but men far outnumber women) who stand in the lineage of Fourth Way teachers purport to transmit Gurdjieff’s teaching, as well as claiming authority to speak in their voice.
+And finally, there are extensive writings of people who describe their own experiences and interpretations of his teachings.
+These vary widely from memoir, metaphysical speculation, to hagiography.
+Each of these kinds of writing has to be treated differently.

-This unfettered style often veers outside normal ethical norms, and opens the possibility for abuse.
+This unfettered style often veers outside normal ethical norms and opens the possibility for abuse.
 The end justifies the means.
-Our new found sexual freedom encouraged an attitude of laissez-faire and there was inevitably some degree of exploitation; Naranjo was very interested in psychedelics--he encouraged experimentation with drugs, notably LSD and Ayahuasca; he and his leaders allowed interactions which were outside professional guidelines; teachers’ credentials went unchecked or were inflated.
-In post hippie, Beatnik California Naranjo was not alone, on the one hand encouraging some of these behaviors, engaging in some and turning a blind eye to others.
+Our newfound sexual freedom encouraged an attitude of laissez-faire, and there was inevitably some degree of exploitation.
+Naranjo was very interested in psychedelics--he encouraged experimentation with drugs, notably LSD and Ayahuasca; he and his leaders allowed interactions that were outside professional guidelines; teachers’ credentials went unchecked or were inflated.
+In post hippie, Beatnik California, Naranjo was not alone, on the one hand encouraging some of these behaviors, engaging in some, and turning a blind eye to others.
 From my observation, many New Age teachers shared this sin to some degree.
-It comes part and parcel with the way conversation has been framed as a top down authority structure.
+It comes part and parcel with the way conversation has been framed as a top-down authority structure.

 The logical fallacy of the Argument from Authority.

 Let me now examine the logical fallacy used to support the “exit plan” that brings down the whole house of cards.
-Gurdjieff asserts that man does have the possibility of being awake, but in order to wake up, he has to set an alarm clock, and insert a conscious mechanism into his unconscious routine to remind him that he’s dreaming.
-But there’s a catch: once the alarm clock has been set, and has worked a few times, the mechanisms of our human mind grow numb to its sound, and it loses its effectiveness.
+Gurdjieff asserts that man does have the possibility of being awake, but in order to wake up, he has to set an alarm clock and insert a conscious mechanism into his unconscious routine to remind him that he’s dreaming.
+But there’s a catch: once the alarm clock has been set and has worked a few times, the mechanisms of our human mind grow numb to its sound, and it loses its effectiveness.
 We fall back asleep.
 The human perpetual sleeping machine needs a perpetual waking machine, one that stands outside his or her habitual way of being.
-Thus the set up--we have need of a guru, an awake man (sometimes a woman but rarely), or one who knows vs. ordinary asleep man just going through the rituals of survival and coping.
-To top off the esoteric mechanism, when you realize that you are asleep, you need to find, and pay, this person who is awake to wake you up.*
+Thus, the setup--we have need of a guru, an awake man (sometimes a woman but rarely), or one who knows, vs. an ordinary asleep man just going through the rituals of survival and coping.
+To top off the esoteric mechanism, when you realize that you are asleep, you need to find and pay this person who is awake to wake you up.*

 The argument from authority is “[a] formal fallacy in which it is argued that because a perceived authority figure (or figures) believes a proposition (relevant to their authority) to be true, that proposition must therefore be true.
 This is also known as an appeal to authority.
 This fallacy occurs when person Y claims that person X is experienced in the topic at hand.
 Therefore, whatever person X believes is the truth.
 Alternatively, this can also occur if person Y claims themselves to be the authority, therefore whatever person Y believes is true.
 This fallacy is a special case of the genetic fallacy as the source is being used to justify the acceptance of a conclusion.”